Dominion Foundry Site

+The province commenced demolition of these four heritage buildings on January 18, 2021, but paused on January 21, due to widespread community objections.

 Nearby St. Lawrence Neighbourhood Association, supported by urgent community fundraising, made a court application on January 21 seeking an order to stop demolition.
 On January 29, 2021, Judge D.L.
 Corbett of the Ontario Divisional Court ordered a month-long halt to the demolition by the province of the historic Dominion Foundry buildings.
 After the temporary halt was granted by the courts, demolition machinery was removed from the historic site but not before the historic Gatekeepers House was razed to the ground.
 In his ruling, Judge Corbett ruled that the demolition was in breach of Ontario's obligation to the City of Toronto and in contravention of the Ontario Heritage Act.
 Citing "serious mistakes" were made by Ontario government officials, Judge Corbitt observed that it was only through the sustained opposition of daily protests that the historic buildings were not entirely destroyed.
 Foundry protesters believe Premier Ford's decision was not a mistake but a deliberate attempt to circumvent laws and public consultations with Toronto communities that would enrich a Conservative donor base at the expense of democratic institutions that hold such egregious power in check.
 Paul King, former chair of Community Heritage Ontario and member of the St. Marys Municipal Heritage Committee remarked that, "[t]his draconian interference by the Minister of Municipal Affairs and Housing through a MZO [Minister's Zoning Order], which (amongst other concerns) overrides the normal planning process without regard for input by the municipal government or local citizens, combined with the Province blatantly ignoring its own rules for the protection of significant heritage properties, is deeply disturbing."
 In fact, Infrastructure Ontario (the agency managing the property) decided to demolish the heritage buildings without first providing a Heritage Assessment Report to Toronto in accordance with the subdivision agreement, did not disclose publicly its intention to demolish the buildings, did not disclose publicly the Heritage Assessment Report written by one of its employees, and did not undertake any "public engagement" respecting the demolition of the historic buildings.

 A full court application, scheduled to be heard by Ontario Divisional Court on February 26, 2021, has been temporarily adjourned.